Updated: Aug 23, 2020

-However, before you set out, you’ll need to do some extensive caravan cleaning to bring your home-from-home up to scratch for the peak season.
-Blitzing the caravan of all caravan damp and dust will help keep it in top condition for the spring and summer.
+Before you set out, you may need to do some extensive caravan cleaning to bring your home-from-home up to scratch for the caravan season.
+Blitzing the caravan of all caravan damp and dust will help keep it in top condition for the Season.
 Once you’ve completed the major caravan spring clean, you can relax safe in the knowledge that you only need to do a little caravan cleaning now and then to keep your mobile palace looking perfect.

 Cleaning caravan interiors

-Before you clean the interiors to get rid of any caravan damp and dust, consult the manufacturer’s manual.
+Before you clean the interior, be careful of the cleaning products you use as some may not suit the surfaces in your caravan, don’t forget to check your manual.
 This will give you a better understanding of your caravan’s design and layout – helping you avoid inflicting any damage when pulling out furniture and applying liquid cleaners.

 Be careful of the cleaning products you use as some may not suit the surfaces in question.